raiyanyahya/superstruct/README.md

 - **JSON-friendly attribute values only.** If you `save` a record whose attribute contains an unserializable type, it will fail.
 The `Value` enum supports `Int`, `Float`, `String`, and `List` variants, all of which serialize cleanly.
 - **Bloom filters cannot delete.** False positive rate rises slowly with churn.
 Wipe and rebuild for a long-running process if precision matters.
 - **N-gram index doubles memory.** It stores per-record trigram sets so Jaccard can be computed without a primary store walk.
-- **Two writers updating the same index serialize on that index's per-index RwLock.** Writers touching different indexes run in parallel, but if every record carries the same attribute (e.g. every insert sets `city`), all writers contend on the HashIndex for that attribute.
+- **Two writers updating the same index serialize on that index per-index RwLock.** Writers touching different indexes run in parallel, but if every record carries the same attribute (e.g. every insert sets `city`), all writers contend on the HashIndex for that attribute.
 A lock-free posting list would lift this further; not yet implemented.
 - **Compound speedup is dataset dependent.** Indexes shine when predicates are selective and base costs are nontrivial.
 On small in-memory datasets a Rust iterator scan is hard to beat.
 - **No SQL.** No JOIN.
 No window functions.
 The query language is intentionally tiny and conjunctive plus boolean composition.
 - **No type system on attributes.** Mixing ints and strings under the same attribute will work for some indexes and break for others (the sorted index will refuse to compare them).